A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars

 \subsection{Tensile cables}

-In this paper, we adopt a common practice \cite{cefaloComprehensiveDynamicModel2011,cheongNonminimalDynamicsGeneral2015,bohmApproachDynamicsControl2015} by assuming the cables are massless, so that their inertia forces are ignored and only their tension forces acting on the rigid members need to be formulated.
+In this paper, we adopt a common practice \cite{cefaloComprehensiveDynamicModel2011,cheongNonminimalDynamicsGeneral2015,bohmApproachDynamicsControl2015} which assumes that the cables are massless, so that their inertia forces are ignored and only their tension forces acting on the rigid members require formulations.

 Suppose the $j$th cable connects point $a$ of the rigid member $\CircledSmall{I}$ and point $b$ of the rigid member $\CircledSmall{J}$, as shown in \cref{fig:GFTF}.
 It can be represented by a vector

 where we use \cref{eq:point} and $\bm{J}_j=\bm{C}_{J,b}\bm{T}_J-\bm{C}_{I,a}\bm{T}_I$ is a constant matrix.
 Consequently, the current length and its time derivative of the cable are given by, respectively,